raq217/introtoIM/FinalProject/README.md

 CHALLENGES:

 1) Making sure that the blocks would disappear when coming in contact with the ball.
 This was quite difficult as I also had to bear in mind that the ball should be able to destroy the bricks when bouncing off the walls as well.
+However, I did notice some occasional glitches here and there.
 2) I decided to use a lot of "floats" to define the rectangles and the ball which resulted into a lot of copying and pasting (not too hard, just frustrating).
 3)Surprsingly the set up of the potentiometer wasn't as hard as expected.
 Working with the ultrasonic sensor was a lot harder because it depended on many factors such as the brightness which had to be controlled through Arduino.